joshdadev/joshdadev/README.md

 ### hello, im josh

-## full time procrastinator, half time coder, and half time student
+## i like coding

 - i like discord bots
 - i don't have any pronouns to refer to with, so don't refer to me
-- bot/web developer at ClientLabs
+- youtuber as well, i guess?

 ### Connect with me:
 [<img align="left" alt="website" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />](https://www.joshposh.xyz)